 In a candid interview with American Way in June 2016, she said she started binging when she was just 9 years old.
 By age 12, she was purging and also cutting her arms.
 Then in her teen years, Lovato's career took off—a starring role in the Disney film Camp Rock, a solo album, her own Disney sitcom—and the success was overwhelming.
 She began using alcohol, cocaine, and the opioid OxyContin.
 “I lived fast and I was going to die young,” Lovato told American Way.

 Her turning point: punching a backup dancer in the face while on tour with the Jonas Brothers.
 Lovato left the tour to seek treatment, first for her bulimia and newly diagnosed bipolar disorder; then for her substance abuse problem.
 "Once I started eating again, the other issues got worse," she explained.
 "It was like whack-a-mole."

-Lovato’s candidness and bravery have not gone unnoticed by her fans and followers (of which she has a whopping 40 million on Instagram).
+Lovato’s candidness and bravery have not gone unnoticed by her fans and followers over the years.
 "I can’t tell you the amount of times that girls will show me their arms covered in scars or cuts.
 They’ll tell me, 'You helped me get through this.
 Because of you, I stopped self-harming,' or 'I got sober,'" the singer told American Way.
 "Hearing those things gave my life new meaning."